DerEchteKroate/CryptoFetcher/README.md

 Future plans is a GUI and more cryptocurrencies.

-Donations:
 BTC: 1NvmhtzntcrHVyNVMTXbo5y3hVzbPZeRqc
 ETH: 0x7516e93a1A315FFE54514Ad5D97B91D3944b74Fc
 LTC: LZiBuUMFi9mFBfExfYGJgcvdm1LFGGp8XC